Oxymoron79/zephyr-ble-peripheral/README.md

 The Firmware of the Bluetooth LE 5 Peripheral and the Dongle are built with the [Zephyr RTOS](https://zephyrproject.org).

+The instructions in this README require a Linux System that has BlueZ version 5.51 or newer running.

 # Zephyr BLE Peripheral

 Bluetooth LE 5 Peripheral Firmware for the [Nordic nRF52840 Dongle](https://docs.zephyrproject.org/latest/boards/arm/nrf52840dongle_nrf52840/doc/index.html)